Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 Sumac Salad (Çoban Salatası)

 This refreshing salad features chopped tomatoes, cucumbers, and onion, all drizzled with olive oil and a generous sprinkle of sumac.
-It’s a deliciously tangy accompaniment to the rich entrees typical of the region.
+It’s a deliciously tangy accompaniment to the region’s rich entrees.

 DIYARBAKIR, TURKEY - Markets